Metro Rail Capacity Project

 In November 2013, the Melbourne Metro project was officially renamed as the Metro Rail Capacity Project.
 The new name better reflects the significant capacity benefits that the project will provide to the Sunbury, Upfield, Craigieburn, Pakenham, Cranbourne, Sandringham, Frankston, Werribee and Williamstown lines.
-On day one the project will enable an additional 20,000 passangers to travel on Melbourne's rail network in the peak hour, as well as relieving congestion on St Kilda road trams.
+On day one the project will enable an additional 20,000 passengers to travel on Melbourne's rail network in the peak hour, as well as relieving congestion on St Kilda Road trams.

 The project will also release freight and V/Line capacity between South Yarra and the city and will enable the delivery of the South East Rail Link (SERL).

 |About the Metro Rail Capacity Project: Find out everything you need to know about the Metro Rail Capacity Project including a description of the project, the benefits for Melbourne and the planning approval process.

 |New stations: The new stations delivered by the Metro Rail Capacity Project will improve access to public transport and support the continued development to key inner precincts.|